Frank-Proulx/capstone-eve-api-tool/README.md

 10am - 12:10pm: Using Postman to make calls for the purpose of documenting routes here

 1:10pm - 2pm: Continue researching endpoints and documenting api calls and results

+2pm - 3pm: Looking into the "Universe" section of the api, lots of global info here and difficult to parse, added endpoints for category, group and type id's

 # Route documentation